CMGT 101: Construction Graphics

 CMGT 200: Const Proj Plann & Scheduling

-A study and application of the tools and concepts used in planning and controlling construction projects.
-Students employ the Critical Path Method (CPM) of project scheduling, resource leveling, and time-cost analysis using manual and computer-based solution methods to develop and maintain working project schedule models.
+"This course teaches the study and application of the tools and concepts used in planning and controlling construction projects.
+Students will employ the Critical Path Method (CPM) of project scheduling, resource leveling, and time-cost analysis using manual and computer-based methods to develop and maintain working project schedule models.
+The course will broaden the student’s understanding and use of construction scheduling methods pertinent to the management of a construction project.
+The required software should be installed in students’ personal laptops.
+See CABE Laptop Requirements for details.

 Credits: 3